anandra31/CustomerLifetimeValue/README.md

 - Future Recommendations

-# Target of Analysis
-- Create a model for determining Customer Lifetime Value based on available features.
-- Create recomendations based on model & limitations. feel free to take a look / give any suggestions on how i can improve my coding further.
+feel free to take a look / give any suggestions on how i can improve my coding further.

 Thank you!